-- a. the Audit Committee should appoint one of its member-directors to be responsible for tabling and presenting compliance matters in regard to the futures broker at the Audit Committee meeting.
-Where the group also comprise a stock broker (Member Company of KLSE), such member-director should represent the interests of the Compliance Officers of the futures broker and the stock broker, - b. the above-mentioned member-director of the Audit Committee should carry out the following: - i. bring to the attention of the Audit Committee relevant issues on behalf of the Compliance Officer of the futures broker to be deliberated and decided upon; and - ii. convey any decision or instruction made by the Audit Committee for the attention of the Compliance Officer and the Board of Directors of the futures broker, - c. the Compliance Officer of the futures broker shall be invited and present at the meeting of the Audit Committee on compliance matters pertaining to the futures broker provided that this should not discharge the duty of the appointed member-director of the Audit Committee to be responsible over compliance matters reported by the Compliance Officer of the futures broker.
+- a) the Audit Committee should appoint one of its member-directors to be responsible for tabling and presenting compliance matters in regard to the futures broker at the Audit Committee meeting.
+Where the group also comprise a stock broker (Member Company of KLSEParticipating Organisation of Bursa Malaysia Securities Berhad), such member-director should represent the interests of the Compliance Officers of the futures broker and the stock broker, - b) the above-mentioned member-director of the Audit Committee should carry out the following: - i. bring to the attention of the Audit Committee relevant issues on behalf of the Compliance Officer of the futures broker to be deliberated and decided upon; and

+- ii. convey any decision or instruction made by the Audit Committee for the attention of the Compliance Officer and the Board of Directors of the futures broker, - c) the Compliance Officer of the futures broker shall be invited and presented at the meeting of the Audit Committee on compliance matters pertaining to the futures broker provided that this should not discharge the duty of the appointed member-director of the Audit Committee to be responsible over compliance matters reported by the Compliance Officer of the futures broker.

-(Note: The above is in line with the KLSE requirement that Public Listed Companies must establish and manage an Audit Committee in accordance with the KLSE Listing Requirements.)
+(Note: the above is in line with the KLSE requirement Listing Requirements that Public Listed Companies must establish and manage and Audit Committee in accordance with the KLSE.)